Keith Albarn: Early life

-He attended West Bridgford Grammar School.
+Albarn attended West Bridgford Grammar School.
 He was a conscientious objector to post-World War National Service, following his father, Edward Albarn, who had been a conscientious objector in World War II.
-At school, he played Romeo in the school Romeo and Juliet play, with Jill Cook as Juliet in March 1956.
+At school, he played Romeo in the school Romeo and Juliet play, with Jill Cook as Juliet, in March 1956.
 In March 1957 he played the lead role in Othello, and again opposite Jill Cook who played Desdemona; the Nottingham Guardian Journal described his acting as convincing and moving, with Jill Cook being described as tender.
 The play had three main performances.

-He lived in Ruddington.
-His brother was born on 12 April 1944 at Nottingham Women's Hospital. (a former hospital next to the NTU Wetherspoons establishment).
+Albarn was raised at Ruddington; his brother was born on 12 April 1944 at Nottingham Women's Hospital. (a former hospital next to the NTU Wetherspoons establishment).

-His mother was Lucy Joan Hockley (31 October 1912 - 1 July 2000) of Sileby, and his father was Edward Albarn (20 October 1912 - 1 June 2002).
-His father was an architect, who trained at the School of Architecture at Leicester College of Arts and Technology; his mother, Joan Hockley, had trained as an art teacher there.
-His parents married on Thursday 23 December 1937 at St. Mary Magdalen Church in Knighton, Leicester.

-His 27 year old father was registered as conscientious objector in July 1940, and had left the Church of England, to join the Society of Friends (Quakers).
-Edward Albarn set up as an architect in Lincoln with Ian Caldwell, as Davis Caldwell and Albarn.
-Edward Albarn lived on Evington Road in Leicester in the 1920s, and had a brother Roy Albarn (1 January 1911 - August 1994), who married at St Mary & St John Church, Rothley on 19 August 1938, to Nora Porter of Birstall, Leicestershire.
-Roy was a preacher with the Baptist, Congregational and City Mission churches; 29 year old Roy, of Upton-by-Chester, also registered as a conscientious objector in Liverpool in September 1940.
-Roy moved to Hereford in the 1950s.
-A sister was Annie (6 June 1907 - 29 September 1992).

-From Monday 27 September 1965, his father gave a series of twenty four weekly adult education talks on church architecture, in conjunction with the University of Nottingham, at a grammar school in Grantham, Lincolnshire; the course cost 24 shillings and six pence.